CZ-NIC/knot/doc/man_kzonecheck.rst

 .......

 **-o**, **--origin** *origin*
   Zone origin.
-If not specified, the origin is determined from the SOA record in the zone file.
+If not specified, the SOA record owner in the zone file is used and the zone file name (without possible **.zone** suffix) is considered as the initial zone origin in case the owner isn't FQDN.

 **-d**, **--dnssec** **on**\|\ **off**
   Also check DNSSEC-related records.
 The default is to decide based on the